 Know your rights when traveling with handicaps and disabilities

 There are civil rights laws in place to prevent discrimination against people living with disabilities.
-Prior to traveling, know your rights.
+Prior to traveling with handicaps and disabilities, know your rights.
 Below is a list of resources regarding your rights with links for easy navigation.

 Budget & Saving